dayne-2stacks/classical-cv-coin-detection/README.md

 - Adhere to the 10-second processing time limit for each image.

 An improved version was later developed that uses a support vector machine to help with classifying pennies.
-This code can be found at svm-improved.py.